 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+Taxonomy-aligned activities are expressed as a share of: - turnover reflecting directly enable other activities to make a substantial contribution to an environmental objective.